AnywhereSoftware/B4X_Forum_Resources/B4X/Tutorials/OkHttpUtils2 with Wait For/readme.md

 The images will be downloaded concurrently.

 Tip about the code flow: *Sleep* and *Wait For* are equivalent to calling Return from the calling sub perspective.

+The three libraries are identical and are internal libraries.